mollywilliams/grace-notes.github.io/_topics/barrier.md

 The word reconciliation refers to the process of changing something thoroughly and adjusting it to something else that is a standard.
 For example, when you adjust your watch to a time signal, you are reconciling the watch to a time standard.
 When you reconcile your checkbook, the standard to which you match it is the bank’s record of your account.
 On rare occasions the bank must reconcile its accounts to yours.

 In the Bible, reconciliation is the word used to refer to the process by which God changes human beings and adjusts them to the standard of His perfect character.
 [Rom.
 11:15] (http://www.biblegateway.com/passage/?search=Rom.+11%3A15) refers to the “reconciling of the world”.
-The Greek word used here is the noun καταλλαγη(**katallagei**).
+The Greek word used here is the noun καταλλαγη (**katallagei**).
 This word is also used in [Rom.
 5:11] (http://www.biblegateway.com/passage/?search=Romans+5%3A11), “…but we also joy in God through our Lord Jesus Christ, by whom we have now received the reconciliation._” Note that man is not active in reconciliation and provides nothing toward reconciliation.
 Read also [2 Cor.
 5:17-21] (http://www.biblegateway.com/passage/?search=+2+Cor.+5%3A17-21).

-Reconciliation also appears in the verb form  (**katallasso**), meaning “to reconcile”.
+Reconciliation also appears in the verb form καταλλασσω (**katallasso**), meaning “to reconcile”.
 It is used in the active voice in [2 Cor.
 5:18] (http://www.biblegateway.com/passage/?search=+2+Cor.+5%3A18) with the meaning of “reconciling someone to someone else.”
 In this case, God reconciles us to Himself, through the Lord Jesus Christ.
 This verb in the passive voice means “to be reconciled” or “to become reconciled”, and it is used in the case of man’s relationship to God in [Rom.
 5:10] (http://www.biblegateway.com/passage/?search=Romans+5%3A10) and [2 Cor.
 5:20] (http://www.biblegateway.com/passage/?search=2+Cor.+5%3A20).
 The passive voice is also used in cases of reconciliation between people, as in [1 Cor.
 7:11 and Matt.
 5:24] (http://www.biblegateway.com/passage/?search=1+Cor.+7%3A11%3B+Matt.+5%3A24).

-Another Greek word translated “to reconcile” is  (**hilaskomai**), meaning “to reconcile” in the sense of providing propitiation, as in [Luke 18:13] (http://www.biblegateway.com/passage/?search=+Luke+18%3A13).
+Another Greek word translated “to reconcile” is ιλασκοµαι (**hilaskomai**), meaning “to reconcile” in the sense of providing propitiation, as in [Luke 18:13] (http://www.biblegateway.com/passage/?search=+Luke+18%3A13).
 It is used of the activity of the Lord Jesus Christ as High Priest in making reconciliation for His people, [Heb.
 2:17] (http://www.biblegateway.com/passage/?search=+Heb.+2%3A17).

 [Rom.
 5:6-11] (http://www.biblegateway.com/passage/?search=+Rom.+5%3A6-11) points out that the whole world needs to be reconciled to God.
 Note the adjectives in this passage which stress this need: “ungodly”, “without strength”, “sinners” and “enemies”.